uhhcaitie/Coding4NonCoders/lab1/lab1.md

 Lab 1
 =======

+# *Feel free to enrich this document with your answers, notes, and code.
+It's yours.
+You cloned it.*

 ### *How to view this file*

 *This is a Markdown file denoted by its ".md" extension.
 It is used by programmers